UmmeHabiba1312/openai-agents-sdk/ai-tutor/README.md

 `uv pip install openai-agents`

-## Create a .env file in the project root and add your Gemini API key:
+## Create a .env file in the project root and add  Gemini API key:

 GEMINI_API_KEY=your_gemini_api_key_here